Caden64/blog/src/data/RustForRustaceans.md

 }
 ```

-The rust code does not run beacuse the variable x and y have been *moved* / are now in the ownership of the function add and are *deallocated* when it returns
+The rust code does not run because the variable x and y have been *moved* / are now in the ownership of the function add and are *deallocated* when it returns

 ```rust
 fn main() {